Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

 ### Traffic-Monitor for API-Manager Users

+Watch this video for a demonstration: [Traffic-Monitor for API-Manager users](https://youtu.be/X08bQPC1sc4)

 In larger companies hundreds of API service providers are using the API Manager or the [APIM-CLI](https://github.com/Axway-API-Management-Plus/apim-cli) to register their own services/APIs.
 And the service providers require access to the traffic monitor to monitor their own APIs independently.
 During registration, the corresponding APIs are assigned to API Manager organizations, which logically split them up.
 But, the standard traffic monitor does not know the organization concept and therefore cannot restrict the view for a user based on the organization of an API.
 This project solves the problem by storing the API transactions in Elasticsearch with the appropriate organization.
 Then the API organization is used when reading the traffic data from Elasticsearch according to the following rules.